sanmartial/firstProjectDS/README.md

-This repository created as  my first project for course Data Science from IBM
+This was repository created as my first project for the Data Science course from IBM